Fremont Brewing: Beer

 Most hops are sourced from Yakima Valley and water comes from the Cedar River watershed in the Cascade Mountains.

 Popular brews include Universale Pale Ale, Interurban IPA, and Abominable Winter Ale.
 The Bourbon Abominable Winter Ale won a bronze at the 2012 World Beer Cup.
 In 2014, the Summer Ale and Bourbon Barrel Aged Dark Star Ale both won silvers at the Great American Beer Festival.

 Partnerships

 In 2018, Alaska Airlines chose to feature Fremont Brewing's Lush IPA on flights over one hour in duration.
 The partnership was so successful that in 2019, Fremont created a new beer only available with Alaska Airlines entitled, Lounge Life IPA.
 The pair chose to partner based on their shared value of a positive environmental impact.

 Sustainability

 Despite Fremont Brewery's size, their ranking in beer-to-water ratio compares to major brands such as Sierra Nevada and New Belgium based on their passion for sustainability.
 The brewery uses LED lighting, sources water from roof rain gardens, and uses only hybrid vehicles for sales.
-Additionally, Fremont Brewing uses a system called HORSE (high solids organic waste recycling) which takes food waste and regenerates it to renewable energy and fertilizer in 30 days.
+Additionally, Fremont Brewing uses a system called HORSE (high solids organic waste recycling) which takes food waste and regenerates it into renewable energy and fertilizer in 30 days.